RHMTT/autohub-exercises/4-collections-from-roles/README.md

 - Collections can be called from roles using the `collections` list defined in `meta/main.yml`.

-- Collections can be called from roles using their FQCN directly from the role task.
+- Collections can be called from roles using their FQCN directly from the role task

 ----
 **Navigation**